-The Library assets of PISAI is made up of a number of groups of documents:
+The Library assets are made up of a number of groups of documents distributed as follows:

-Qur’an, Commentaries on the Qur’an, Islamic Tradition, Law, Theology and Philosophy, Mysticism, History and Geography, Linguistics and Literature, Sciences, Art and Architecture, Ethnology, Anthropology, Contemporary Islam, Bio-bibliography, Sacred Scripture and Christian Theology, Interreligious Dialogue.
+Qur’an, Qur’anic Exegesis, Sunna (Prophetic Tradition), Law, Theology and Philosophy, Mysticism, History and Geography, Linguistics and Literature, Sciences, Art and Architecture, Ethnology, Anthropology, Contemporary Islam, Bio-bibliography, Sacred Scripture and Christian Theology, and Interreligious Dialogue.

-The Library is regularly enhanced by the acquisition of important texts and of periodicals obtained through subscription or by exchange with different PISAI publications; in recent years, a number of interesting collections have been given by donors who have bequeathed them to the Library.
+The Library is regularly enhanced by the acquisition of important texts and of periodicals obtained through subscription or by exchange for PISAI publications; in recent years, a number of interesting collections have been bequeathed to the Library, including the Borrmans Collection, the Basso Collection, the Cerbella Collection, the Faragalla Collection, and the Horsten Collection.

-Thanks to the work of PISAI students, a further 270 monographic research studies containing translated passages by more than a hundred Arab authors, are included in the Library’s collection.
+Thanks to the work of PISAI’s own students, a further 350 monographic studies containing translated passages from about 150 Arabic texts are included in the Library’s collection.

 CLICK for LEGENDA

-Furthermore, users have the possibility of accessing a number of electronic resources including numerous journals subscribed to and online consultation of the Encyclopaedia of Islam, second and third editions.
+Furthermore, on-site users have the possibility of accessing a number of electronic resources, including numerous specialised journals to which the Library subscribes, online access to the Second and Third Editions of Brill’s Encyclopaedia of Islam, and other resources.

-Access to the contents of the Library can be obtained by consulting online our OseeGenius catalogue on one of the computers in the Reading Room or, from outside, on the Pisai website.
+Access to the Library’s contents can be obtained by consulting our catalogue on one of the computers in the Reading Room or through PISAI’s website.

-In the catalogue are found general bibliographic data and the call number of works to be found in the Reading Room, in the journal stacks and in the main book stacks.
-Information can also be found on the different special collections and the detailed referencing of all the articles which have appeared in PISAI publications.
+The catalogue provides general bibliographic data and the reference number of individual works.
+Information can also be found on the special collections, as well as the detailed referencing of all the articles which have appeared in PISAI publications.

-Books and publications are displayed on open shelves in the Reading Room (marked with the letter R) or in the journals and book stacks (marked with the different classification letters).
-The latter two are not directly accessible by users.
-Material from the closed stacks can be consulted on request by completing the appropriate request slip at the circulation desk in the library.
+Books and publications marked with the letter R are displayed on open shelves in the Reading Room and are directly accessible.
+All other material, whether books or periodicals, is marked with the different classification letters and can be consulted on request by completing the appropriate request slip at the circulation desk.

-The Library of Pisai holds a collection of more than 900 periodicals.
-Of these, about 200 are current journals which the Library receives in exchange, by subscription or as gifts.
+About 200 are current journals which the Library receives in exchange for PISAI publications, by subscription, or as gifts.
 The vast majority of these periodicals cover PISAI’s area of specialization.
-As well as publications in Western languages, some 240 are in Arabic, others are in Persian and in Turkish.
+In addition to publications in Western languages, some are in Arabic, Persian and Turkish.

 See the PISAI Periodicals Search Engine